ArnoldZokas/mvcnavigation/readme.md

 MvcNavigation does not cache anything internally and relies on OutputCache (you do use OutputCache, don't you?).<br />
 If you need fine-grained control over caching, put your menu/breadcrumb into a child action and use OutputCache.

+## Credits
+This project was inspired by Maarten Balliauw's [MvcSiteMapProvider](https://github.com/maartenba/MvcSiteMapProvider).<br />
+I started prototyping a new configuration API and ended up creating a whole new project.
+Because I am a developer.

 ## License
 Copyright © 2012, Arnold Zokas<br />
 All rights reserved.